Sri Vishnu Sahasranamam: 1000 Names, Benefits & How to Chant

-(Viewed 3793 times since Nov 2023)
+(Viewed 7763 times since Nov 2023)

+Vishnu Sahasranamam, meaning “Thousand Names of Vishnu,” is a revered hymn listing the many names and attributes of Lord Vishnu, the preserver in Hinduism.
+The stotra of a divinity is essentially a collection of their many names.
 Amongst the many paths that Hinduism has offered the Bhaktas to reach their gods, stotras or hymns are the most simple yet effective prayers.
 Chanted lyrically, during Pratah (morning) or Sandhya (evening) Puja, stotras of deities have innumerable benefits and are key to the spiritual and material quest of devotees.

+The most popular among these are 108 names or ashttotarshatanam and 1000 names or Sahastranamas, chanted with reverence.
 Within the many sahastranamas, Sri Vishnu Sahasranamam reigns supreme in the Puja-vidhi of Hindus, who repeat the thousand names of the mighty preserver god to attain goals ranging from success in business to spiritual upliftment.

-Vishnu Sahasranama in Epics and Puranas
+Vishnu Sahasranama Origins in Hindu Scriptures

 The thousand names of Sri Vishnu, Vishnu Sahasranama or Sahastranamavali, comes from the episode of the legendary Mahabharata, where Bhishma Pitamaha is taking his last breaths and is visited by the eldest Pandava Yuddhishthira, who urges him to give him lessons in Dharma.
 The story occurs in the Anushasana Parva of Mahabharata and is reiterated in Srimad Bhagavada, Padma Purana, and several other Vaishnava Puranas.

 In response to Yuddhishthira’s six questions, Bhishma unveils to him the glories of the supreme being, Sri Krishna as the form of Vishnu, who is the most powerful and omnipresent divine one.
+His name is the path to liberation, Moksha, and singing his glories gives Mukti to anyone who chants or listens to them.

 The vidhi or methods of worshipping Vishnu and any other divinity in Hinduism are uncountable.
 Yet, Vishnu Sahasranamam is held in the highest regard by the sages and devotees.
 The Phalashruti or fruits of reciting the Stotra are beyond the human realm, and give results in this birth and the next.

-The powers of Vishnu Sahasranamam are divine because it does not require any resources or medium to chant this hymn.
+🔶The powers of Vishnu Sahasranamam are divine because it does not require any resources or medium to chant this hymn.
 It is a personal way of showing devotion to the Lord.

-The rules of desha (place) and kaala (time) followed in every other ritualistic practice do not apply on the chant of Vishnu Sahasranamam.
+🔶The rules of desha (place) and kaala (time) followed in every other ritualistic practice do not apply on the chant of Vishnu Sahasranamam.

-Everyone can chant the Thousand Names of Vishnu.
+🔶Everyone can chant the Thousand Names of Vishnu.
 The barriers of caste, gender, and creed do not apply to the worship of Sri Vishnu through his Sahasranamam.

 How to Chant Vishnu Sahasranamam?